Invoca/developer-docs/source/api_documentation/sms_messaging_api/index.rst

 The records returned by `GET` requests can be sorted using the `sort` URL parameter.
 The value of the `sort` parameter is comprised of:

-- a valid sortable field
+- an optional valid sortable field
-- an optional sort direction separated from the sortable field by a colon (`:`)
+- an optional sort direction (`asc` or `desc`) separated from the sortable field by a colon (`:`)

 For example: `https://example.com?sort=created_at:asc`

+If only a sort direction is provided, the response body will be sorted in the provided direction according to the default sortable field.

+If only a sortable field is provided, the default sort direction (`asc`) will be assumed.

 Each `GET` request denotes the valid sortable fields in its response body.
 Please see the API examples below for more information.

 At this time, responses may be sorted by *one field only*.

-**By default, responses are sorted in ascending order according to their default sortable field.**
+**By default, responses are sorted in ascending order according to their created_at field.**

 ------------------------------------
 Filtering